LaughingStrom/ISSIP/Revathi Chintapalli.md

 ### 2. Best Prompt and Outputs

 1. **Text Prompt (ChatGPT)**:
-    - Best Prompt: "write a short para on fitness trackers following this example:
+    - Best Prompt:
+write a short para on fitness trackers following this example:

-" Initial Innovation: The first cities emerged in the 4th millennium BCE in Mesopotamia.
+Initial Innovation: The first cities emerged in the 4th millennium BCE in Mesopotamia.